timherren/Master-Thesis/tram_dag_application/README.md

 ## For Developers

-To apply code changes, edit the files and run the start script again — it rebuilds automatically.
+To apply code changes, edit the files and run the start script again, it rebuilds automatically.

 Key files:
 - `app.R` main Shiny UI and server logic